Are the Netherlands leading the way with blockchain?

 The Dutch government has defined clear policies with regards to digital identity, value registration and critical personal data management; started a series of small projects in partnership with blockchain businesses of which the failures and successes are transparently shared; and established rules and standards for blockchain code (if it is created with government funding, code should be completely open source.)

-This blog was extracted from our Scottish Government research which we will share over the next few weeks, sign up to receive it via email.
+This blog was extracted from our Scottish Government research which is now available, sign up to receive it via email.